 Blessings of the Way of Faith

-5 Therefore, having been justified by faith, we have1 peace with God through our Lord Jesus Christ, 2 through whom also we have access by faith into this grace in which we stand, and so rejoice in the hope of the glory of God.
+5 Therefore, having been justified by faith, we have1 peace with God through our Lord Jesus Christ, 2 through whom also we have obtained access by faith into this grace in which we stand, and so rejoice in the hope of the glory of God.
 3 And not only this, but we also glory in our tribulations, knowing that tribulation produces perseverance, 4 perseverance proven character, and proven character hope.
-5 Moreover, such hope does not disappoint us, for the love of God has been poured out in our hearts through the Holy Spirit who was given to us.
+5 And this is a hope that never disappoints,2 for the love of God has been poured out within our hearts through the Holy Spirit who was given to us.

 6 For when we were still without strength, in due time Christ died for the ungodly.
-7 For even for a righteous person, a man will rarely die; yet perhaps for a good man someone would even dare to die.
-8 Yet God demonstrates His own love toward us in this: While we were yet sinners, Christ died for us.
-9 Much more then, having now been justified by His blood, shall we be saved from wrath through Him.
-10 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, shall we be saved by His life.11 And not only this, but we also glory in God through our Lord Jesus Christ, through whom we now have received the reconciliation.
+7 For rarely will anyone die for a righteous person, though for a good person someone might even dare to die.
+8 Yet God displays his own love for us, in that while we were still sinners, Christ died for us.
+9 And now that we have been justified by his blood, how much more will we be saved3 from wrath through him!
+10 For if, while we were enemies, we were reconciled to God through the death of his Son, much more, having been reconciled, will we be saved by his life.
+11 And not only this, but we also exult4 in God through our Lord Jesus Christ, through whom we now have received the reconciliation.

 The Two Adams

-12 Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned— 13 (For until the Law sin was in the world, but sin is not imputed when there is no law.
-14 Nevertheless, death reigned from Adam to Moses, even over those whose sin was not like the transgression of Adam, who is a type of Him who was to come.
+12 Therefore, just as sin entered the world through one man, and death through sin, so that death spread to all men because all sinned— 13 for until the Law, sin was in the world; but when there is no law, sin is not charged to anyone’s account.
+14 Nevertheless, from the time of Adam till the time of Moses, death reigned, even over those whose sin was not like the transgression of Adam, who is a type5 of him who was to come.

-15 But the gift of grace is not like the transgression.
-For if, by the transgression of the one, the many died, much more did the grace of God—and the gift by the grace of the one Man, Jesus Christ—abound to the many.
-16 And the gift is not like that which came through the one who sinned.
-For on the one hand, the judgment arose from one transgression, resulting in condemnation; on the other hand, the gift of grace arose from many transgressions, resulting in justification.
-17 For if, by the transgression of the one, death reigned through the one, much more will those who receive the abundance of grace, and the abundance of the gift of righteousness, reign in life through the One, Jesus Christ.)
+15 But the gracious gift is not like the transgression.
+For if, by the transgression of the one, the many died, much more did the grace of God—and the gift that came by the grace of the one man, Jesus Christ—overflow to the many.
+16 And the gift is not like the judgment that came through the one who sinned.
+For the judgment arose from a single transgression,6 and resulted in condemnation; whereas the gracious gift arose from many transgressions, and resulted in justification.
+17 For if, by the transgression of the one, death reigned through the one, how much more will those who receive the riches of God’s grace and his gift of righteousness7 reign in life through the One: Jesus Christ!

-18 So then, just as one transgression resulted in condemnation for all men, so also did one act of righteousness result in justification and life2 for all men.
-19 For just as through the one man’s disobedience the many were made sinners, so also through the obedience of the One the many will be made righteous.
-20 Moreover, the Law entered that the offense might abound.
-But where sin abounded, grace abounded all the more,3 21 so that as sin reigned in death, even so grace might reign through righteousness for eternal life through Jesus Christ our Lord.
+18 So then: Just as one transgression resulted in condemnation for all men, so too did one act of righteousness result in justification and life8 for all men.
+19 For just as through the one man’s disobedience the many were made sinners, so too, through the obedience of the One, will the many be made righteous.
+20 Moreover, the Law came in so that the offense would abound.
+But where sin abounded, grace abounded all the more,9 21 so that just as sin reigned in death, so too grace might reign through righteousness, resulting in eternal life through Jesus Christ our Lord.

 - Some mss let us have